xuanji86/COMS327/HW4/Readme.md

 axu@iastate.edu
-THis is Spring 2022 COMS327 HW3
+THis is Spring 2022 COMS327 HW4

-Project description:
-This project auto generates the distance maps for current PC and other players.
-There are two maps generated each time: rival, hiker.
-The core algorithm is dijkstra_cost() based on dijkstra algorithm to find the shorest path to reach the points on the map.

 Setup:
 "make all" to complie the code
 "./poke327" to start the game.
+"make clean" to removing all generated files

 N is for display the map on the north of the current map S is for display the map on the south of the current map